yalmip/yalmip.github.io/_posts/2020-10-02-nonlinearglobalsdp.md

 ![True feasible set]({{ site.url }}/images/nonlinearsdpcut1.png){: .center-image }

-THe figure can be generated with the following code
+The figure can be generated with the following code

 ````matlab
 clf;